billy-fw/Star-Wars-Data-Play/README.md

 # Star-Wars-Data-Play
 Testing

-This is a practice run of link rstudio and github.
+This is a practice run of linking rstudio and github.
 To serve only myself.
 Thank-you.